 We have written this article to help you understand the meaning of YTM, how to calculate it using the YTM equation, and the factors that cause YTM to rise and fall.
 We will also demonstrate some examples to help you understand the concept more thoroughly.

 What is YTM?
 The YTM meaning

-Before we talk about the YTM calculation, we must first understand what a bond is.
+Before discussing the YTM calculation, we must first understand what a bond is.
 A bond is a financial instrument that governments and companies issue to get debt funding from the public.

 If you hold a bond, you are entitled to collect a fixed set of cash payments.
 In practice, this means that until the bond matures, you receive regular interest earnings or coupon payments.
 When you arrive at the end of the bond's lifespan or maturity date, you get not only the last interest payment but also recover the face value of the bond, that is, the bond's principal.

-The YTM can be thought of as the rate of return on a bond.
-If you hold the bond to maturity after buying it in the market and are able to reinvest the coupons at the YTM, the YTM will be the internal rate of return (IRR) of your bond investments.
+You can think of the YTM as the rate of return on a bond.
+If you hold the bond to maturity after buying it in the market and can reinvest the coupons at the YTM, the YTM will be the internal rate of return (IRR) of your bond investments.

 Yield to maturity calculator: how to find YTM and the YTM formula

 bond price- Price of the bond;

 frequency- Number of times the coupon is distributed in a year; and